Abjad/abjad/trunk/abjad/docs/source/tutorials/understanding_time_signature_marks/index.rst

    True

-If we want, we can iterate both the staff and its leaves at one and the same time like this:
+And we can iterate both the staff and its leaves at one and the same time like this:

 ::